ashwini2206soni/concourse_ci_vault/README.md

 ### Exercise #3: Using Vault cli to add credentials to Vault

-Now that we have concourse and vault up, let's initialize vault for concourse to use.
+Now that we have Concourse and Vault up, let's initialize Vault for Concourse to use.

-Set the local environment variable and run the init command for vault
+Set the local environment variable and run the init command for Vault

 ```console
 $ export VAULT_CACERT=$PWD/vault-certs/vault-ca.crt